hmc-cs-dzhang/language-design/language-design.md

 > runs our lives should look like."
 > [Yang and Rabkin, 2015].

-Having spent the summer working in an office of 300 engineers, the overwhelming majority of whom were male, this quote struck me as being particularly accurate.
+Both of us spent the summer working at tech companies whose engineers were overwhelmingly male, so this quote struck us as being particularly accurate.
 Sadly, it epitomizes the current state of the tech industry as a place bifurcated into groups of "insiders" and "outsiders", one in which ability and potential have little to do with which group one finds themselves in.

 A particularly interesting point of the article, which we believe is encapsulated in this quote, is the ambiguous direction of causality when it